How to apply for a home loan

 - If you’re applying for a Low Equity loan, because your deposit is less than 20% of the purchase price, you’ll need to bring copies of your savings account statements for the last six months to show your savings record.
 Please note, new BNZ home loan lending with an LVR of over 80% (less than a 20% deposit) may have a different interest rate and a low equity interest rate premium will apply.
 Find out more about the home loan changes

-- If you’re applying for a home loan for a residential investment property in Auckland and your deposit is less than 30% of the purchase price, Reserve Bank restrictions will apply (unless an exemption applies), and it is unlikely we’ll be able to approve the loan.
+- If you’re applying for a home loan for a residential investment property and your deposit is less than 40% of the purchase price, Reserve Bank restrictions will apply (unless an exemption applies), and it is unlikely we’ll be able to approve the loan.

 Sale and purchase agreements